lexi-x/RC_Categorizer_Agent/README.md

 ## Overview

+This project takes supplier names and descriptions in Excel from and categorizes them using the Google Gemini LLM.
+It is a working product developed by Rice Consulting for client use.
+This program takes very specific inputs in terms of Excel formatting and outputs, but it is easily modifiable and customizable if you follow this guide.
+Please don't hesitate to reach out for any questions!

 The project contains a Python script that connects to Google Gemini via API.
 The script needs a secret API key to work.
 Instead of typing the key into the terminal every time, we recommend keeping it in a small file named `.env` so the program can read it automatically.
 An example is provided in `.env.example`

 Important: keep your API key private.
 Do not share the `.env` file or upload it to the internet.